Here is an example of a MANIFEST file:

 Usually, components are not used directly, they are used via a service interface.
 For that, the XML components can declare which service interfaces are provided by a given component.
 The component can directly implement the service interface or can delegate service interface implementation to an other class.
 Components must be accessed using the interfaces they provide and not through real implementation classes.
 Once declared the service will be available via a simple Nuxeo Runtime call:

 One of the corner stones of the Nuxeo Platform is to provide components and services that can easily be configured or extended.
-For that, we use the extension point system from Nuxeo Runtime that is inspired from Equinox (Eclipse platform).
+For that, we use the extension point system from Nuxeo Runtime that was inspired from Equinox (Eclipse platform).

 This extension point system allows you to: